 Towards the close of BGP, the Theory of Change was amended, in order to better reflect the importance of in-polder water management for generating development outcomes through participatory water management.
 This ToC was is postulated in order to inform and inspire future programmes and policies with respect to Participatory Water Management.
-It is presented in the following section.
+It is presented in the ĭ This portion is under development.